llvm/llvm-project/llvm/docs/LangRef.rst

     making stack traces less useful for debugging.
 This attribute gives the user control over the tradeoff between code size and debug information precision.
-``nonblocking``
-    This attribute indicates that a function should not block and should only call other non-blocking functions.
-Such functions are often subject to "real-time constraints", operate on a fixed deadline, and must not call blocking functions such as malloc, free, or syscalls.
-RealtimeSanitizer utilizes this attribute to catch real-time safety violations at runtime.
 ``nonlazybind``
     This attribute suppresses lazy symbol binding for the function.
 This may make calls to the function faster, at the cost of extra program